 You can, of course, also play music through the Xperia Ear, but even the Sony rep was quick to admit that the mono experience won’t be much of a thrill for music fans.
 Podcasts, on the other hand, could be a good fit for the Ear.

 Talk time for the earpiece is estimated at 3.5 hours, with as much as 80 hours of standby.
 And the nifty little carrying case also auto-charges the unit up to three times.
-The top of the case is designed to snap open with just a flick of your thumb like a lighter so you only need one hand, but don’t try to pry it open from the front like we did — it’s a bit flimsy and liable to break if you do.
+The top of the case is designed to snap open with just a flick of your thumb like an old-style lighter so it can be done with only one hand, but don’t try to pry it open from the front like we did — it’s a bit flimsy and liable to break if you do.